COMCIFS/comcifs.github.io/looping_proposal.md

      correctly interpret datafiles written against a different schema.

-     Specifically, each value of _audit.schema corresponds to a list of categories that were restricted to a single packet in the default Base schema, but which can contain multiple packets in the specified schema.
+     Specifically, each value of _audit.schema corresponds to a list of categories that were (potentially implicitly) restricted to a single packet in the default Base schema, but which can contain multiple packets in the specified schema.
 All categories containing child keys of the listed categories may also contain multiple packets and do not need to be listed.

      The category list for each schema may instead be determined from the list of dictionaries that this datablock conforms to (see